complex857/phpcomplete.vim/README.md

 # This fork is no longer maintained.

-You can find my latest patches in [shawncplus/phpcomplete.vim](https://github.com/shawncplus/phpcomplete.vim).
+You can find my patches in [shawncplus/phpcomplete.vim](https://github.com/shawncplus/phpcomplete.vim).